 I have successfully used Stone Art clay in a small outdoor sculpture and it appears to have weathered the storm!
 A glass bottle creates a base and add layers of Stone Art clay to sculpt the hare.
 Wire pieces created the ear shapes.
 The Stone Art clay needs to dry thoroughly so there is no moisture inside the clay.
 This piece used a coat of Powertex medium to seal it before adding additional colour.
 Powercolor pigment mixed with Easy Varnish was used for dry brushing on the colour.
 The Varnish protects the colour pigments.
 Remember that Powertex or Easy Varnish should coat all the surfaces completely to provide a weatherproof finish.
 Additional coats of Easy Varnish can be added if you want to add extra weather protection.

-How do I make a large sculpture for my garden?
+How do I make a large Powertex sculpture for my garden?

 The techniques are really the same whatever size your project.
 Think about the frame or base you need for your project and create that from natural materials such as chicken wire or wood.
 Chicken wire can be shaped for animal and figure sculptures if you have the right tools and safety equipment.
-Wooden bases or mdf can be constructed and coated with Powertex.
-Create your project as usual with wire, foil, plaster and fabric.
-All materials must be thoroughly dry before adding any layers of colour or varnish.
+Wooden bases or mdf can be constructed and coated with Powertex and then create your project as usual with wire, foil, plaster and fabric.
+Mannequins are a popular choice for large figures but stick to natural materials and you can use any size object for your foundation.
+Use the same principles, just think bigger!

 Can I use Bister for an outside project?